-Fire Suppression for Spray Paint & Auto Body Shops
+Paint Booth Fire Suppression System for Spray Paint & Auto Body Shops

-Installation, Inspection & Repair in Tennessee, Arkansas & Mississippi
+Installation, Inspection & Repair in Tennessee, Arkansas, Mississippi, & Alabama

-If you own a spray paint or auto body shop in the Memphis or surrounding Mid-South area, your work environment is full of highly flammable liquids.
-In an area constantly exposed to fumes, chemicals, spills, and leaks, fire is always a threat in a commercial spray paint booth or auto body shop.
+If you own a paint booth for your spray paint or auto body operation, your work environment is full of highly flammable liquids.
+In an area constantly exposed to fumes, chemicals, spills, and leaks, fire is always a threat.
 How protected are your employees, customers, and property from the threat of a fire?

-At State Systems, Inc., we offer fire suppression system installation, inspection, and maintenance services for commercial spray paint booths and auto body shops throughout the Mid-South—including Tennessee, Mississippi, and Arkansas.
+At State Systems, we offer paint booth fire suppression system installation, inspection, and maintenance services for commercial spray paint booths and auto body shops throughout our service area—including Tennessee, Mississippi, Arkansas, and Alabama.
 Call us today or contact us online to request service or schedule an estimate.

 The MONARCH Pre-Engineered Dry Chemical System